Deci-AI/super-gradients/documentation/source/Data.md

     pascal_voc_detection_val

-All of which can be imported from the `super_gradients.training.dataloaders` module, and Obviously, your training needs won't always align exactly with the same configuration as our recipes.
+All of which can be imported from the `super_gradients.training.dataloaders` module, and Your training needs will sometimes align differently with our recipes.
 Therefore, overriding any underlying `Dataset` constructor parameter and any `DataLoader` parameter is possible through the two named arguments: `dataset_params` and `dataloader_params`, which will override the recipe ones (by entry).

-For example, the code below will instantiate the data loader used for training, in our `imagenet_resnet50` recipe (including all data augmentations and any other data-related setting which we defined for training Resnet50 on Imagenet) but changing the batch size for our needs.
+For example, the code below will instantiate the data loader used for training in our `imagenet_resnet50` recipe (including all data augmentations and any other data-related setting which we defined for training Resnet50 on Imagenet) but changing the batch size for our needs.
-We can then, also with a one-liner, instantiate the validation dataloader, and call train() as always:
+We can then, also with a one-liner, instantiate the validation dataloader and call train() as always:

 ```python
 from super_gradients.training.dataloaders import imagenet_resnet50_train, imagenet_resnet50_val